yhlong0/IntellectCapital/Notes/theMagicOfThinkingBig.md

 20. What do they expect for $X a week? -- is stuck at $X a week.
 21. Thinking in terms of now gets things accomplished, but thinking interms of someday or sometime usually means failure.
 22. Salvage something from every setback.
+23. The quickest way to the end is to retire and do nothing.
+Every human being must keep an interest in life just to keep living.
+24. When employees doing something wrong:
+    1. talk to them privately
+    2. praise them for what they are doing well.
+    3. point out the one thing at the moment that they could do better and I help them find the way.
+    4. praise them again on their good points.
+25. Success and the ability to lead others--that is, getting them to do things they wouldn't do if they were not led--go hand in hand.
+26. Whoever is under a man's power is under his protection too.
+We never should have hired this man in the first place because he's not cut out for this kind of work.
+But since we did, the least I could do was help him to relocate.
+By helping that employee relocate before he left us built up a feeling of job security in everyone in my department.
+I let them know by example that no one gets dumped on the street as long as I'm here.